drinking-code/cherry-soda/README.md

 [//]: # (### Dev server &#40;HMR-like&#41;)

-[//]: # (Cherry-cola doesn't use webpack, so HMR isn't really an option.
-However, cherry-cola provides a feature &#40;preliminarily called dynamic code synchronisation&#41; that reflects changes made to your code in the browser immediately after saving.
+[//]: # (Cherry-soda doesn't use webpack, so HMR isn't really an option.
+However, cherry-soda provides a feature &#40;preliminarily called dynamic code synchronisation&#41; that reflects changes made to your code in the browser immediately after saving.
-The `cherry-cola dev` command has this activated out of the box.
+The `cherry-soda dev` command has this activated out of the box.
 For usage with a custom server use the `dynamicCodeSynchronisation&#40;&#41;` function.)

 [//]: # (todo: example)